jamilraichouni/engine-room/README.md

 # engine-room

-This repository provides a collection of `engine-room:<NAME>` Docker containers for professional development work.
+This repository provides a collection of `engine-room-<NAME>` Docker containers for professional development work.
+The idea is that the center of all we do on any host happens in one common and feature-rich container.

-The idea is that the center of all we do on any host shall take in one common and feature-rich engine-room container which is defined in the directory `engine-rooms` and individualized in the file `docker-compose.yml`.
+A `engine-room` can be individualized (named service) in the file `docker-compose.yml`.
+Images (`engine-room:<NAME>`) are defined in the directory `images`.

 It is often already sufficient to use the `engine-room:base` container for any named engine-room service and just configure the service specific environment